 Spotlight on Badger

-Our Co-op Spotlight is shining brightly on Badger this week.
+Our Co-op Spotlight is shining brightly on Badger!
 This small, family-owned, family-run, and family-friendly company nestled in the woods of Gilsum, New Hampshire is beyond worthy of the spotlight.
 They help define what it means to be a socially accountable, environmentally responsible, people-first kind of business.
-They are featured in our Member Deals Spotlight this week, so all of their fabulous body care products are 20% off for member-owners from June 2nd – 8th!
+They are featured in our Member Deals Spotlight from February 2nd – 8th and member-owners can enjoy a 20% discount on all of their fabulous body care products!
 Read on to learn about the ideals, principles, and practices that make their company worthy of such high praise:

 Badger was born in 1995 when founder Bill Whyte was working as a carpenter in the cold New Hampshire winters and created an amazing balm that helped soothe and heal his cracked hands.
 Badger Bill ran the company (as CEO) along with his wife Katie Schwerin (as COO) and their two daughters Rebecca Hamilton and Emily Schwerin-Whyte and it grew to over 100 products and over 90 employees.
 In 2018 Bill passed the leadership of the company on to Rebecca and Emily making them both CEOs or Collaborative Executive Officers.
 Click HERE to read more about Badger’s amazing history.